snehilvj/dmc-docs/docs/avatar/avatar.md

 To display initials instead of the default placeholder, set name prop to the name of the person, for example, `name='John Doe'`.
 If the name is set, you can use `color='initials'` to generate color based on the name:

 .. exec::docs.avatar.initials

+### Allowed initials colors
+By default, all colors from the default theme are allowed for initials, you can restrict them by providing `allowedInitialsColors` prop with an array of colors.
+Note that the default colors array does not include custom colors defined in the theme, you need to provide them manually if needed.

+.. exec::docs.avatar.allowedinitialscolors

 ### Size, Radius and Variant